FAQs

 No. Instant Messaging, aka Chat (Meebo, Trillian, Jabber, AIM, GoogleTalk) is typically conducted on a computer.
 Text Messaging is conducted on a mobile phone.

 A short code is a 5-6 digit mobile phone number where patrons send text messages.
-Text a Librarian's short code is "66746", which spells "MOSIO".
+Mosio for Libraries's short code is "66746", which spells "MOSIO".

 The quick answer is it is possible, but the long answer is that you probably don't want to.
 It is a very resource-intensive and timely certification process with the mobile carriers.
 Leasing a short code can be expensive and take up to 10-12 months to set-up.
 In addition, there is ongoing carrier compliance to ensure that your SMS gateway is functioning within the parameters of their certifications.
 If you have further questions regarding this, please do not hesitate to let us know.

-The keyword is a short, easy-to-remember word or combination of letters that libraries create (i.e. AskTal) to delineate their library from others using Text a Librarian.
-The patron enters the keyword, then a space, followed by the question and the system recognizes where it should send that question. (i.e. AskTal What are library hours during finals?)
+The keyword is a short, easy-to-remember word or combination of letters that libraries create (i.e. AskTal) to delineate their library from others using Mosio for Libraries.
+The patron texts your keyword to 66746 to get started.
+Our system will respond with detailed instructions. (i.e. Text ASKTAL to 66746.)

 Please don't hesitate to email us with your questions.
 We are very responsive.
 Or if you'd like to sign-up for an online webinar, we definitely encourage you and your staff to do so.
 We find we get a lot of great questions from all the librarians that attend these online demonstrations.
 Email us at and someone will get back to you as soon as possible.